yokimklein/AnvilDedicatedServer/README.md

 We're looking for new developers to help us with the reverse engineering efforts.
 If you're interested and familiar with IDA & C++, [come talk to us!](https://discord.gg/hetx7ekZJQ)

 ## Work is in progress!
-Whilst slayer is playable in a mostly stable state, desyncs are present alongside some general jank-iness, and other gamemodes are not supported.
-Please bare this in mind!<br/>
-Parts of the codebase are also long overdue for a cleanup.<br/>
+Slayer is now fully playable!
+However other gamemodes are currently not supported.
+We're working to restore these as soon as possible.
+Please report any issues/bugs found to [our issues page.](https://github.com/yokimklein/AnvilDedicatedServer/issues)<br/>
 <br/>
 There currently isn't a way to join a server without connecting to our closed source game API.
 If you would like to test this on your own, you will have to call the hf2p_join_game function on your client manually:
 ```cpp